-St. Lawrence Cement, a company of the Holcim Group, was experiencing problems with the palletizer it was using for cement-filled bags at its Catskill plant.
+St. Lawrence Cement (now a part of CRH Canada Group Inc.), was experiencing problems with the palletizer it was using for cement-filled bags at its Catskill plant.
 The palletizer was not reliable and the company encountered excessive maintenance issues, downtime and related problems.
 In addition, the palletizer frequently mishandled the bags and pallets, causing customer complaints about ripped bags and damaged pallets.

 Operators were also struggling to produce the output levels required to meet customer demand.
 To eliminate those problems, the company decided to look for a new automatic palletizer.
 After searching the Internet, trade magazines and other sources, the company’s management team narrowed the choices down to three palletizer suppliers.
 One of those suppliers was Premier Tech's Industrial Equipment Group (IEG).
 Gary Ritter, IEG’s Sales Manager for the mineral industry, met and talked with the company’s management, operators and maintenance staff to gather the required information for a proposal.
 Based on that information, he determined that the best equipment for the application would be a robotic palletizing cell.
 “Either a high-level palletizer or a robotic palletizer would have worked in this situation,” says Ritter.
 “But we proposed a robot because it’s such a low maintenance piece of equipment.
 We knew it would enable the company to get more product out the door with fewer man-hours, because there would be less downtime, and that it would fulfill St. Lawrence’s main goal, which was to improve efficiency.”